DaviDevMod/focus-trap/packages/use-simple-focus-trap/README.md

 ## Usage

-All that is needed to get a trap up and running is to provide the hook with an `HTMLElement` or the `id` of such element.
+All that is needed to get your simple focus trap up and running is to provide the hook with an `HTMLElement` or the `id` of such element.
 The hook will stop trapping the focus as soon as it is unmounted or whenever the user presses the `Esc` key.

 ```javascript